twinlogix/typetta/docs/chapters/client/context.md

 Note that Typetta implements two different drivers to connect to the supported databases, one is built on the [MongoDB native driver](https://docs.mongodb.com/drivers/node/current/){:target="_blank"} and the other on [KnexJS](https://knexjs.org/){:target="_blank"}, one of the most consolidated NodeJS query builder libraries for SQL databases.

-Here is an example that shows how to instantiate a EntityManager with two data sources, one SQL and one MongoDB:
+Here is an example that shows how to instantiate an EntityManager with two data sources, one SQL and one MongoDB:

 ```typescript
 import { MongoClient } from 'mongodb';